Pain after partial knee replacement – what to do?

 • Therapy: Imaging procedures for diagnosis, possibly revision of the prosthesis.

-5. Residual knee osteoarthritis
+5. Residual knee joint osteoarthritis

 • Therapy: in severe cases, extension to a total endoprosthesis.

-Diagnosis of postoperative pain after sled prosthesis
+Diagnosis of postoperative pain after partial knee replacement

 1. Clinical examination